TritonDataCenter/rfd/rfd/0112/README.md

   presumably by skipping the update.
 - have the cache use the file events monitoring (FEM) API in the OS to notice when new files have been created.
-This decouples the data path from the cache, which is likely preferable
+This decouples the data path from the cache, which is likely preferable.

 Importantly, if the auditor is asked about a file that it does not know about, then it would go fetch the information immediately, and synchronously with